shannontjoa/auguang/src/pages/blog/2017-01-04-a-beginners-guide-to-brewing-with-chemex.md

 ---
 templateKey: blog-post
-title: The compassionate way of living
+title: The Compassionate Way of Living
 date: 2019-03-15T13:00:00.000Z
 description: The three principles in life
 tags: